StevenBlack/vocab/million-dollar-words.md

 A hidden dungeon that can only be entered from above; the kind of word that pops up frequently in fairy tales that feature monsters.
 Fair maidens and princesses are always being thrown into oubliettes by evil monsters.

+### Overblown Implications Effect
+“We think people judge us by a single success or failure, but they don’t.
+If you mess up one meal no one thinks you're a bad chef, and if you have one great idea no one thinks you're a genius.
+People just aren't thinking about you that much.”
+—Ethan Mollick

 ### Overton Window